 First, take some time to review your mission and vision statements, as well as your organizational goals.
 Then, brainstorm and clarify the goal for the fundraising letter.
 Finally, connect the fundraising letter goal to the overall mission of your organization.

 Before writing your fundraising letter, also determine what success will look like to you.
 How much money do you hope to raise and how will you use it?
 What are you hoping to achieve?
 The answers to these questions will help guide the content of your letter.

-It’s also helpful to decide in advance how many letters you want to send out, how often, and when is the best time to do so.
+It’s also helpful to decide in advance how many request letters you want to send out, how often, and when is the best time to do so.

 Pro tip: Start your first draft with: “I’m writing to you because…” Even if you eventually edit these words out, starting with them will help you clarify your goal and be on track to a relevant message!

 There are as many types of fundraising letters as there are fundraising projects and activities.
 All fundraising letters that you send should be written in a manner that is likely to be persuasive to the target audience.

 In order to do that, it’s usually helpful to segment your donors.